 Communication with Stakeholders

-The Group communicates with stakeholders actively through a variety of methods and opportunities.
+The Shin-Etsu Group communicates with stakeholders actively through a variety of methods and opportunities.
 We believe that this effort contributes to the sustainable growth of the Group and increases corporate value.

 Approach to Communication with Stakeholders and Main Achievements

-Stakeholders Communication Policy FY2024 Results
+Stakeholders Communication Policy FY2025 Results

 Shareholders and Investors